Temporary Deferral: Now What?

-While the dictionary can provide a general description of what a ‘temporary deferral’ is, when it comes to the egg donation process, it is a bit more complex.
-The initial application provides us with some basic qualification criteria and is intended to simplify the application process; therefore, once you apply you are either initially pre-qualified, denied, or temporarily deferred.
+When you apply to become an egg donor, the initial application provides us with some basic qualification criteria and is intended to simplify the application process; therefore, once you apply you are either initially pre-qualified, denied, or temporarily deferred.

 We receive nearly 14,000 applications from women who wish to donate eggs and join our Egg Donor Program every year.
 We are so grateful for all of the women who selflessly choose to apply to this program.
 That being said there are several criteria an egg donor must meet, and it’s our job to ensure women who are interested in donation are eligible before they proceed with the process of becoming an egg donor.